SRJPE/JPE-datasets/data-raw/standard-format-data-prep/README.md

                                           "stream" = "stream"))
 ```

-Standard catch can be joined to standard flow or standard temp by date, stream, site
+**Joining catch and flow:** Standard catch can be joined to standard flow or standard temp by date, stream, site

 ```{r}
 catch_and_flow <- dplyr::left_join(standard_catch,